sungsoo/sungsoo.github.io/_posts/2015-09-19-presto-tutorial.md

 ---
 layout: post
-title: Using Presto to combine data from Hive and MySQL in one SQL-like query
+title: Using Presto to combine data from Hive and MySQL
 date: 2015-09-19
 categories: [computer science]
 tags: [big data, sql on hadoop]